Dismembered/Dismembered.github.io/_posts/2014-06-23-HelloWorld-Tutorial_part1.markdown

 > and for later updates.
 Later on, you can update easily by opening your project folder
 > in the left panel and pressing Alt-F5.

-> Note: Pay extra attention to where you place the code when pasting it into the pom.xml.

-> Note to developers: For the latest, possibly broken version, replace the version with:
-> [0.99.0,1.0.0)

 {% highlight xml %}
   <repositories>
     <repository>